ScottMelero/Http-server/README.md

-# Http-server
- http sever, writen in C
+A simple Http sever, written in C. Check the branches for additional variations